Eve Online: Economy

 Unlike some games such as Second Life, in-game currency is not freely convertible with real world currency.
 Players may only buy specific in-game items (such as Pilot License Extension (PLEX) tokens, 500 being redeemable for 30 days of Omega time) from CCP with real-world currency.
 The player can then sell the items on the in-game market for ISK (game currency).
 The reverse process, selling in-game currency or items for real-world money, is prohibited.
-The developers' reasoning for this policy, as related by a CCP representative at Fanfest 2010, is that free interchange of currency causes in-game banking to fall under the same regulatory domain as real-world banking.
-CCP prefers not place this restriction on in-game behavior, due both to the difficulty of regulatory enforcement and the desire to allow players to create illegitimate in-game banks or Ponzi schemes if they wish to do so.

 Commentators have attempted to estimate the value of Eve Online entities in real-world currency based on the current value of PLEX.
 One such conversion valued a fleet-ready titan (the most powerful ship in the game) at US$7,600, though estimates vary.
 Generally, no player expends such amounts of real-world currency to acquire such sums of in-game wealth, opting instead to do activities in-game that net high amounts of profit.

 In 2007, CCP was the first game developer to hire an economist, Eyjólfur Guðmundsson, to oversee Eves in-game economy.
 Guðmundsson was previously dean of the faculty of business and science at the University of Akureyri.
 Eyjólfur Guðmundsson left CCP in 2014 to the position of Rector at the University of Akureyri in July 2014.